synthetichealth/syntheticmass/docs/using-fhir.md

 GET https://syntheticmass.mitre.org/fhir/Patient/:id/
 ```

-See FHIR's [RESTful API Docs](http://hl7.org/fhir/2016Sep/http.html) for more information on using a FHIR-spec API.
+See FHIR's [RESTful API Documentation](http://hl7.org/fhir/2016Sep/http.html) for more information on using a FHIR-spec API.

+### Searching

+Our FHIR server also supports searching resources by a variety of criteria.
+See FHIR's [Search Documentation](http://hl7.org/fhir/2016Sep/search.html) for more information on using the FHIR search API.

 ### Authentication